 Here is a brief summary of the main tasks that a proofreader performs:

-- Checks that the spelling and grammar are perfect
+- Ensures that the spelling and grammar are perfect

 - Checks for consistency

-- Checks that the figures are properly captioned and referenced correctly in the text
+- They ensure that the figures are properly captioned and referenced correctly in the text

 Although it helps to have an ‘eagle eye’ for spotting mistakes, it is not enough to become a good proofreader.
 You really need some specialized trading.